🇺🇸 CAPITAL | WAILUKU

 There are several direct flights flying from the West coast of the United States including Las Angeles, San Fransisco, Seattle and Portland.
 There are even direct flights from Dallas, Texas.

-If you’re not flying direct to Maui you’ll more than likely be connecting through Honolulu in Oahu which is only a 20 minute flight so its not that bad.
-Usually if you’re looking for a cheaper flight to Maui you’ll connect through HNL.
+If you’re not flying to Maui directly, you’ll more than likely be connecting through Honolulu in Oahu which is only a 20 minute flight so its not that bad.
+Usually if you’re looking for a cheap flights to Maui you’ll connect through HNL.

 Oahu – Honolulu – HNL